LUMC/fastq-filter/README.rst

 - The python filter function is used.
 Which is a a shorthand for python code that would otherwise need to be interpreted.
 - The mean and median quality algorithms are implemented in Cython.
-- The mean quality algorithm has been optimized to use the minimum number of calculations.
+- The mean quality algorithm uses a lookup table since there are only 93 possible phred scores encoded in FASTQ.
+That saves a lot of power calculations to calculate the probabilities.
-- The mean quality algorithm calculates the per-base quality from the phred score as a single-precision (32-bit) floating point number instead of a double-precision (64-bit) floating point number.
-This is 4 times faster.
-  Given that phred scores have at most 2 significant digits, using double-precision does not add any meaningful accuracy.
 - The median quality algorithm implements a counting sort, which is really fast but not applicable for generic data.
 Since FASTQ qualities are uniquely suited for a counting sort, median calculation can be performed very quickly.